 Guadelupe Mountains, Texas

-2010 visitors: 1.1 million – While many visitors to Hawaii make a journey to see active Kilauea volcano in the Huge Island’s Hawaii Volcanoes National Park, dormant Haleakala volcano on the neighboring island of Maui is home to Hawaii’s “other” national park.
-Home to one of the most diverse and sensitive ecosystems on the earth, Haleakala National Park stretches from its 10,023 ft. summit all the way down to the waterfall-lined seashore.
+2010 visitors: 1.1 million – While many visitors to Hawaii make a journey to see active Kilauea volcano in the Big Island’s Hawaii Volcanoes National Park, dormant Haleakala volcano on the neighboring island of Maui is home to Hawaii’s “other” national park.
+Home to one of the most diverse and sensitive ecosystems on the planet, Haleakala National Park stretches from its 10,023 ft. summit all the way down to the waterfall-lined seashore.
 Up on the mountain, catch the sunrise from the summit overlook and then descend for a day hike into the high altitude moonscape of the crater floor below.

 Virgin Islands, U.S.V.I.

 2010 visitors: 493,000 – One of two national parks in a United States territory, Virgin Islands National Park is a literal tropical paradise set mostly on the island of St John.
 Though numerous visitors annually pay a visit to beaches such as Cinnamon Bay and Trunk Bay, many are surprised to find out that these golden shores are actually a U.S. national park.
 Aside from the teeming underwater reefs and lazy iguanas lounging in treetops, the park possesses the rich cultural heritage of the native Taino people, whose rock art and various remains lay scattered throughout the park.